-Each year, slip and fall accidents send 8.6 million people to the emergency room – that's roughly the size of New York City.
+Each year, slip and fall accidents send 8.6 million people to the emergency room – that's roughly the population of New York City.
 During winter months, the chances of falling increase as snow and ice make their way to busy sidewalks, stairs, and driveways.
 As a property manager, your job is to keep tenants and pedestrians safe by keeping properties clear of snow and ice hazards.

 Regularly clean rain gutters

 Regularly cleaning and inspecting rain gutters can help ensure rainwater is collected and dispersed safely on the ground.
 If ignored, rain gutters can clog with debris, causing water to overflow and freeze onto sidewalks and driveways.